Introduction to Data Reconciliation[Data Reconciliation Definition]

 As the full population was not tested, there used to be a potential issue.

-If the data problem exists in the system due to poor control and lack of reconciliation, then the company used to lose, reputations, business (financial loss), trust.
+If the data problem exists in the system due to poor control and lack of reconciliation, then the company used to lose, reputation, business (financial loss), trust.